 To make the paper self-contained we give a brief overview of MMD.
 More in [4,14-22].

-The main idea of all algorithms for reversible circuits synthesis of type T1 is to transform step-by-step a reversible function to its identity function.
+The main idea of all algorithms for reversible circuits synthesis of type T1 is to transform bit-by-bit a reversible function to its identity function.